 What's happening in Sudan?

-On April 15, 2023, intense, unexpected fighting broke out between the Sudanese Armed Forces and the paramilitary Rapid Support Forces (RSF) in Sudan’s capital, Khartoum.
-It plunged the entire country into chaos as the violence spread nationwide, leading to tens of thousands of casualties and uprooting millions of people from their homes.
+Since April 15, 2023, intense fighting between the Sudanese Armed Forces and the paramilitary Rapid Support Forces (RSF) has plunged the entire country into chaos, leading to tens of thousands of casualties and uprooting millions of people from their homes.

 The health system, already fragile before the conflict started, is struggling to cope with existing and emerging medical needs while facing overwhelming pressure from the destruction and looting of health facilities, acute shortages of utilities and medical supplies, and under-resourced health staff who are overworked without pay.
 As a result, people face significant challenges accessing medical care throughout the country.
 By the time many are able to access care, their condition has become critical.